KQM-git/TCL/characters/geo/traveler-geo.md

 Party members within the radius of **Wake of Earth** have their CRIT Rate increased by 10% and have increased resistance against interruption.

 * Note that this bonus does not apply to the burst damage UNLESS it is cast within a prior **Wake of Earth**.
+* The buff stays even when the walls are destroyed by enemies or invisible from teleporting away.
+* The buff is not applied immediately when switching characters, instead it ticks once every ~1s and lingers for ~2s.
+* The buff has a vertical limit.
+When characters like Xiao jump from a construct such as Albedo's Solar Isotoma, they will no longer recieve the buff.
+See this [Vault Entry](../../evidence/characters/geo/traveler-geo.md#gmc-wake-of-earth-interactions) for visuals and further explanation.

 {% endtab %}